 In my youth, I was utterly obsessed by the country records of Gary Stewart.
-Songs such as “Single Again,” “Your Place Or Mine,” “Pretend I Never Happened” — intense performances of such commitment and wild abandon they could stop any clock.
+Songs such as “Single Again,” “Your Place Or Mine,” “Pretend I Never Happened”— intense performances of such commitment and wild abandon it took my breath away.
 In 1986 or so I found the guy – and managed to sweet-talk my way into his Fort Pierce, Florida trailer hideout by bringing him an obscure old 45 record he greatly coveted.
 I’ve written plenty about that experience elsewhere.

 Doing that story was a crazy adventure, and one Stewart didn’t always want a ticket for.
 After all, this was a guy who’d completely turned his back on Music City stardom.
 Gary didn’t give a shit about being “hot” again, so what use did he have for some nutty reporter digging into his life?

 Sometimes it took days for him to venture out of the bedroom during my visits.
 A glimpse of Gary ambulatory became about as rare as a Bigfoot sighting, even though I was in the next room and only about fifty feet away from the guy.

 I wasn’t about to give up, though.
 I had to know what made him tick, so to pass the time I started digging through the trunks of tapes Gary had lying around.
 He was more than happy to let me.
 It was easier than facing a goddamn tape recorder.